-Although few families give to charity solely for a tax break, it is not unreasonable to consider that charitable giving historically has played an important role in tax-efficient wealth and estate planning.
-Under the new tax laws, however, fewer families qualify to write off their charitable gifts unless they take the time to develop financially sound and efficient philanthropic strategies.
+Families rarely give to charity solely for a tax break, but it is not unreasonable to consider that charitable giving historically has played an important role in tax-efficient wealth and estate planning.
+Although fewer families have qualified to write off charitable gifts following tax reform enacted in 2017, some of the recent COVID-relief packages have changed the rules and expanded the deductions available to generous donors.

 DAFs are savings accounts controlled by sponsoring organizations, such as financial services firms or community foundations, that accept and invest taxpayers’ irrevocable charitable donations and later distribute those funds via grants to designated charities.
 The funds themselves are 501(c)(3) charities that act as turnkey solutions to help you manage and maximize both charitable giving and tax efficiency.
 Moreover, because DAFs invest donations for tax-free growth, a gift to a DAF in one year can result in a larger grant to a recipient charity in future years.